Oreille/omm_jrsi/omm/README.md

+# DEMMA: Density Estimation using the observable Moment Matching Approach

-This the numerical code used to compute the Probability Density Function (PDF) from the variability observed in measurements (whether synthetic or experimental).
+## This the numerical code used to compute the Probability Density Function (PDF)
+from the variability observed in measurements (whether synthetic or experimental).
+You will find below details about how to set up a demo test case.

 The code is written in C++ (C++98 standard) and is divided into three files:
 * main.cpp